 - Add other relevant keywords such as team name, department name, attendees, absences, key topics, initiatives

 - To avoid spamming your notes and search results, ask yourself "Will this particular note matter in a week?
 A month?
 A year?".

 Additionally, use labels to add more keywords and search options which brings us to the next point.

-Summing up, Confluence Meeting Notes are a superior solution for meeting management when compared to a classic email approach.
+Summing up, Confluence meeting notes are a superior solution for meeting management when compared to a classic email approach.

-With the right best practices, Confluence can help you to turn attendees into participants, hold people more accountable, align cross-team and cross departement and ultimately boost your overall productivity!
+With the right best practices, Confluence can help you to turn attendees into participants, hold people more accountable, align cross-team and cross department and ultimately boost your overall productivity!
 Once you master the basics, additional Apps like Meetical Meetings will further help you to implement and automate best practices for meetings.